 Up to 15% of the grant funding can be used to fund administrative, delivery and ancillary works to support delivery such as the completion of EPC, essential repair, maintenance and preparation of properties to facilitate energy efficiency upgrades and other support as required for low income households.

 Contractors for low carbon heating must be MSC registered.
 Trustmark registration is preferred for energy efficiency contractors but not essential (unlike for the voucher scheme).
 However, local authorities not using Trustmark installers will need to specify how they will ensure good quality work will be undertaken, the steps taken to ensure consumer protection and consumer redress.

-Projects under the next LAD delivery phase (£300m) for 2021/22 will be to be required to have Trustmark registered status and, where applicable, PAS 2035:2019 standards.
+Projects under the next LAD delivery phase (£300 million) for 2021/22 will be to be required to have Trustmark registered status and, where applicable, PAS 2035:2019 standards.

 - Households should not be in receipt of LADs and Green Homes Grant vouchers GHG vouchers (the onus is on local authorities to ensure cross funding does not happen).

 - LAD cannot be blended with other government schemes such as RHI or ECO for the same individual measure.
 However, it is possible for installations to be undertaken for the same Green Homes Grant Local Authority Delivery.
 For example, a contractor delivering support to a household may be funded through LAD to install a heat pump and funded separately by ECO to install solid wall insulation.